 SCEDD has partnered with the geospatial engineering firm, GEO Partners LLC to assist with the mapping initiative.
 GEO Partners will help identify availability reliability, and redundancy of broadband.
 What makes this initiative unique is the data is both dynamic, meaning points are constantly being added, and it is to the parcel-level, which helps internet service providers know exactly where they should invest.

 The primary goal of the initiative is to give elected officials, businesses, and the public accurate data, so they know exactly where they stand with broadband speeds.
 Information will support future broadband expansion grants and projects across the state.
 Community surveys will help identify the areas lacking high-speed internet.
-Residents can participate by going to www.scedd.org/broadband and completing the speed test.
+Residents can participate by completing the speed test below.
 Participation is encouraged to improve the accuracy of the study.